South African Airlink Flight 8911

-South African Airlink Flight 8911 was a positioning flight from Durban International Airport to Pietermaritzburg Airport, South Africa, that crashed into the grounds of Merebank Secondary School, Durban shortly after take-off on 24 September 2009, injuring the three occupants of the aircraft and one on the ground.
+South African Airlink Flight 8911, a positioning flight from Durban International Airport to Pietermaritzburg Airport (both in South Africa), operated by a British Aerospace Jetstream 41, crashed into the grounds of Merebank Secondary School, Durban shortly after take-off on 24 September 2009, injuring the three occupants of the aircraft and one on the ground.
 The captain of the flight subsequently died of his injuries on 7 October 2009.

 Flight

 The flight was a positioning flight (ferry flight) from Durban to Pietermaritzburg, carrying no passengers.
 The three crew members consisted of Captain Allister Freeman, First officer Sonja Bierman, and a flight attendant.
 Captain Freeman had previously been involved in an accident in which the Britten-Norman BN-2 Islander he was flying experienced an engine failure and crashed into a house in Durban.
 All six people on board survived.

 The aircraft, a BAe Jetstream 41 with registration had only flown 50 hours since its last service.
 The aircraft had been diverted to Durban from Pietermaritzburg the previous evening by bad weather.